wombleton/gitlaw-nz/acts/J/Joint Family Homes Act 1964.md

     Section 7(2)(b): amended, on 8 November 1974, by [section 4(d)][48] of the Joint Family Homes Amendment Act 1974 (1974 No 148).

-    Section 7(3): added (with effect on 1 April 1965), on 6 October 1965, by section 4 of the Joint Family Homes Amendment Act 1965 (1965 No 42).
+    Section 7(3): inserted (with effect on 1 April 1965), on 6 October 1965, by section 4 of the Joint Family Homes Amendment Act 1965 (1965 No 42).

 ##### 8 Duties of Registrar and flat-owning company where land in lease or licence from company settled